 A person should therefore only be considered capable of carrying out the duties of a VTS Operator when in possession of the appropriate V-103/1 certificates and endorsements.

-A person should therefore only be considered competence in carrying out the duties of a VTS professional position when in possession of the appropriate V-103 certificates and endorsements.
+A person should therefore only be considered competent in carrying out the duties of a VTS professional position when in possession of the appropriate V-103 certificates and endorsements.

 2.3 IALA Model Courses